valentinkm/MinervasMemo/docs_mr/FormalMethodsStandup-202310250802-1_summary.md

 - Aaron Peikert
 - Andreas Brandmaier
 - Max (Maximilian Ernst)
+- Leo
-- Naftali
+- Valentin
-- Andres
+- Leonie
-- Andrea
+- Xin

 ### Discussed

-- **Project Progress:**

-    - Initial phase of requirements gathering completed.
-    - Moved onto design phase, brainstorming and creating prototypes.
-    - Emphasized considering all possible scenarios and addressing potential issues proactively.
-    - Upcoming project deadline mentioned.

-- **Academic Housekeeping Tasks:**
+- **EquiTea: Academic Housekeeping Tasks:**

-    - Tasks, particularly those affecting women, acknowledged but not desired.
+    - Tasks that everyone agrees should be done, no one wants to do are most often done by womeen
     - No specific recommendations on how to address the bias, only the importance of being aware of it.

-- **Paper Issues and Junior Researchers' Pool:**
+- **Paper Issues**

-    - Need to contact Dr. Aaron Peikert to discuss junior researchers' pool and paper issue.
-    - Finalizing submission of another paper with some changes.
+    - Finalizing submission of another paper with some changes within the week.
     - Found an interesting idea in a paper that cited Andrea's approach to reliability.

 - **Literature Search Challenges:**

     - Discussed challenges of finding relevant literature through keyword searches.
     - Suggested techniques like snowballing and looking at citations.
+    - looking through all papers published by a particular journal is also suprisingly effective
     - Requested recommendations on how to be more efficient in finding the right literature.

 - **Terminology and Keyword Selection:**